clagreca03/structured-streaming-sensors/README.md

 ---
 ### Deploy the Kafka Connect MQTT source connector
 This component is responsible for receiving MQTT messages from the MQTT broker and sending them to Kafka.
 The JSON file that is deployed to Kafka Connect is `mqtt-source-local.json`, where `<local>` is the name of the environment you want to use - set as the `"global-env"` in the `config.yml` file.
-The provided `matt-source-example.json` file is an example of a Kafka Connect MQTT source connector that you can use as a starting point.
+The provided `mqtt-source-example.json` file is an example of a Kafka Connect MQTT source connector that you can use as a starting point for custom connector properties.
 ```
 python manage_mqtt_source_connector.py <action>
 ```